 Autumn Cottonwoods with Horses and Riders

-Oil painting of red rock formations east of Eagle, Colorado with Eagle River flowing below the formation.
+Oil painting is of the red rock formations known as Bellyache Ridge east of Eagle, Colorado with Eagle River flowing below the formation.
 The river is lined with cottonwood trees as it flows to meet the Colorado River to the viewer's back.
+The time is February afternoon and the white fresh snow cover in the foreground makes the red of the ridge glow.

 12x16 inch oil on panel